leauspaz/leauspaz.github.io/README.md

 ## Features

+**Flashcard study**
-**Flashcard study** — flip between English and your target language, reveal translations one at a time, and navigate with keyboard shortcuts or on-screen controls.
+- Flip between English and your target language, reveal translations one at a time, and navigate with keyboard shortcuts or on-screen controls.

-**CEFR level filtering** — filter cards by A1 through C2 so you study vocabulary appropriate to your level.
+**CEFR level filtering**
+- Filter cards by A1 through C2 so you study vocabulary appropriate to your level.

-**Language & category filtering** — filter by language and topic category simultaneously; categories are auto-detected from your data.
+**Language & category filtering**
+- Filter by language and topic category simultaneously; categories are auto-detected from your data.

+**Text-to-speech**
-**Text-to-speech** — hear the target sentence spoken aloud on reveal or on demand.
+- Hear the target sentence spoken aloud on reveal or on demand.
 Auto-play on reveal can be toggled.

+**Present Mode**
-**Present Mode** — a full-screen streamer/classroom view with a progress bar, ideal for projection or live study sessions.
+- A full-screen streamer/classroom view with a progress bar, ideal for projection or live study sessions.

 **22 built-in themes**
-11 dark themes (Terminal, Amber, Arctic, Rose Gold, Obsidian, Dracula, Gruvbox, Catppuccin, Sonokai, Nord, Mocha) 11 light themes (Ivory, Paper, Latte, Gruvbox Light, Solarized, Sepia, Rose Light, Sage, Slate, Sand, Mint)
+- 11 dark themes (Terminal, Amber, Arctic, Rose Gold, Obsidian, Dracula, Gruvbox, Catppuccin, Sonokai, Nord, Mocha)
+- 11 light themes (Ivory, Paper, Latte, Gruvbox Light, Solarized, Sepia, Rose Light, Sage, Slate, Sand, Mint)
-+ a fully custom theme editor with per-variable colour controls.
+- A fully custom theme editor with per-variable colour controls.

-**Custom CSV upload** — bring your own sentence data.
-Drop a CSV with the columns `language, level, english, translation, category` and it loads instantly, no backend required.
+**Custom CSV upload**
+- Bring your own sentence data.
+- Drop a CSV with the columns `language, level, english, translation, category` and it loads instantly.

-**Remappable keyboard shortcuts** — reassign Reveal, Next, Previous, and Speak (TTS) to any key.
+**Remappable keyboard shortcuts**
+- Reassign Reveal, Next, Previous, and Speak (TTS) to any key.

+**Randomise order**
-**Randomise order** — toggle random sentence ordering on or off.
+- Toggle random sentence ordering on or off.

-**Adjustable font size** — preset sizes from 14–30px or a custom px input.
+**Adjustable font size**
+- Preset sizes from 14–30px or a custom px input.

 ---